 An import external trigger capability can be used with trigger signals originating from on-board logic external to the FPGA or from an IICE module in a second FPGA.
-For information on using this feature with state-machine triggering, see the Importing External Triggers application note available on SolvNet.

-CHAPTER 11 Connecting to the Target System
+Connecting to the Target System

 This chapter describes methods to connect the Identify debugger to the target hardware system.
 The programmable device or devices in the target system that contain the design to be debugged are usually placed on a printed circuit board along with a number of other support devices.
 The difficulty is that the boards differ greatly in the connections between their programmable devices, the other components, and the external connections of the boards.